MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 If you enable this setting, the Start Menu will either collapse or remove the all apps list from the Start menu.

 Selecting "Collapse" will not display the app list next to the pinned tiles in Start.
 An "All apps" button will be displayed on Start to open the all apps list.
 This is equivalent to setting the "Show app list in Start" in Settings to Off.